bitrise-io/devcenter/_articles/reviews/install-any-additional-tool-draft.md

       bash ./path/to/not-pull-request.sh
     fi

+ You can use any [available env var](/builds/available-environment-variables/#exposed-by-the-bitrise-cli), like the ones exposed by previous steps in the Workflow.

-Note: if you **don't** want to run any part of the Step/script based on a variable (like `$PR`), you don't have to implement the check in the script.
-You can use the`run_if` expression in the `bitrise.yml` directly to declare in which case(s) the Step should run.
-Additionally, `run_if` can be added to any step, not just to Script steps.
-You can find more information about `run_if` expressions in [this guide](/tips-and-tricks/disable-a-step-by-condition/#run-a-step-only-if-the-build-failed).
+{% include message_box.html type="note" title="Use `run_if` in `bitrise.yml`" content=" If you **don't** want to run any part of the Step/script based on a variable (like `$PR`), you don't have to implement the check in the script.
+You can use the `run_if` expression in the `bitrise.yml` directly to declare when the Step should run since `run_if` can be added to any step, not just to Script steps.
+You can find more information about `run_if` expressions in [this guide](/tips-and-tricks/disable-a-step-by-condition/#run-a-step-only-if-the-build-failed). " %}